vipulverma2806/NestQuest/README.md

 - Charts & Insights

-Monthly Booking Trends – Area chart
+-- Monthly Booking Trends – Area chart

-User Growth Over Time – Area chart
+-- User Growth Over Time – Area chart

-Listings by City – Pie chart
+-- Listings by City – Pie chart

-Top Host & Top Guest – Combined area chart
+-- Top Host & Top Guest – Combined area chart

 - Admin Listings Management

-All Listings Page
-Admin can view every listing in the system in a list/table view.
+-- Admin can view every listing in the system in a list/table view.

-View Listing Details
-Details component to see any listing with full details.
+-- Details component to see any listing with full details.

-Reject Listings
-Admin has full control to allow or remove listings from the platform.
+-- Admin has full control to allow or remove listings from the platform.

 - Admin User Management

-All Users Page
-View all registered users in the system and their details.
+-- View all registered users in the system and their details.

-Remove User
-Admin can delete users from the platform.
+-- Admin can delete users from the platform.